thedouglenz/enginyyr-blog/src/content/blog/100-cover-letter.md

 # Hang on a sec

 Personal touch?
 Companies want to know why you chose *them* specifcally.
 Part of the formulaic cover letter is the mandatory **how did you hear about the position?** and **why do you want to work for X company?**.
-Let's take a look at a typical blurb (source from ChatGPT):
+Let's take a look at a typical blurb (sourced from ChatGPT):

 <b>"I want to work at [Company Name] because I admire your commitment to [specific value or mission].
 I’ve followed your recent projects, particularly [mention any specific project or initiative], and I’m excited about the opportunity to contribute to such innovative work.
 I believe that my skills in [mention relevant skills or experiences] align well with your team’s goals, and I am eager to grow professionally in an environment that values [specific aspects of the company culture].
 Overall, I see a great opportunity for both my personal growth and contributing to the success of [Company Name]."</b>